bloomreach/experience-react-sdk/examples/client-side-rendered/README.md

 Beware of [this issue](https://github.com/facebook/create-react-app/pull/7259).
 The PUBLIC_URL may not work in development mode.

-Finally, build and run the React app as followed:
+Finally, build and run the React app as follows:

 ```bash
 npm install